How can an Umbrella Company Help with Contracting in Japan?

 Step 4: Enter e-tax(link is external) and fill out the form for a tax return.
 Print out the completed form.

 Step 5: Send the forms from step 2-4 to the local branch of the National Tax Office.

 Step 1: Collect the required documents as outlined above.

-Step 2: Tax filing can be done through the Final Return Filing Corner at the National Tax Agency’s website.
+Step 2: Tax filing can be done through the Final Return Filing Corner at the National Tax Agency’s website(link is external).